 The Organic Pumpkin Protein Powder that we provide meets all the

-nutraceutical benefits of wheat grass along with the advantages of
+nutraceutical benefits of a vegetable protein along with the advantages

 Cucurbita pepo L. (Pumpkin) is a plant native to Mexico and the USA belonging to the Cucurbitaceae family.
 It has been domesticated in the New World for thousands of years.
 This familyincludes cucumbers, melons, watermelon, loofahs, pumpkins, squashes, and gourds.
 Several species of Cucurbitaceae have been widely used in traditional medicine in Central and North America as a diuretic and as a de-worming treatment.
 In Ayurvedic medicine, Cucurbita pepo seeds are considered as a diuretic, a cure for bronchitis, fever and effective against parasitic worms.1,2

 The pumpkin seeds, known as an important nutritional source are oval, flattened, smooth and light to dark beige color.
 The seeds are usually cooked, toasted or ground for types different of consumption, as an appetizer, eaten whole.
 Also, they are ingredient of salads, sauces, cakes, breads additives.
 Pumpkin seeds have a high protein content and are an important source of minerals such as iron and potassium.3

 Specification: 45% Protein